nochso/html-compress-twig/README.md

 - Move phpunit from require to require-dev.
 - Use *needs_environment* option instead of deprecated `Twig_Extension->initRuntime()` to access `Twig_Environment`.

+#### Fixed
+- Fix tag not using the extension and its configuration.

 ### 0.1.0 - 2015-10-05
 First public release.